 Introducing PsyCare UK...

 PsyCare UK is a charity that provides welfare and harm reduction services at music festivals and events throughout the UK and internationally.
-We have been operating for over 10 years, previously under the name Kosmicare UK, and during that time have earned a reputation for the specialist and compassionate services we offer at events of all sizes.
+We have been operating for over 10 years during which time we have earned a reputation for the specialist and compassionate services we offer at events of all sizes.

 Many people experience emotional, psychological and practical difficulties at music festivals.
 It is therefore vital to have an effective and compassionate welfare service which can